Living and studying in Germany

 - A nice lake district near Erlangen (in German).

-- Some sketches of the probably greatest German comedian ever: Loriot at youtube (in German with English subtitles)
+- Some sketches by probably the greatest German comedian ever: Loriot on youtube (in German with English subtitles)

 - A more contemporary German comedian Michael Mittermeier (in English)

-Chinese version of the homepage of the Confucius Institute – which location is about 100 m from the MAOT office.
+Chinese version of the homepage of the Confucius Institute – which is located about 200 m from the MAOT office.

 Living in Erlangen

-- A collection of a good many of pictures by a private photographer.
+- A collection of pictures by a private photographer.

 - A virtual tour through Erlangen (in German)

-- MAOT is located at a small campus which buildings have been barracks before: this film on youtoube shows the area (0:51 – 1:10 shows our building)
+- MAOT is located on a small campus whose buildings are former army barracks: this film on You Toube shows the area (0:51 – 1:10 shows our building)